Contesting A Will in the ACT

 - Any Aboriginal or Torres Strait Islander customary law that is relevant;

-- Any other matter that the Court considers relevant.
-This may include matters in existence at the time the deceased died or at the time of hearing.
+- Any other matter that the court considers relevant.
+This may include matters in existence at the time the deceased died or at the time of the hearing.

 The place where you live does not affect whether you can bring a claim in the ACT.
 What is relevant is whether the deceased lived or owned assets in the ACT.
 If the deceased lived and owned assets in the ACT, a claim can be made in the ACT even if you don’t live in the ACT.
 You can make a claim in the ACT, even if you live overseas or in another state or territory.
 This occurs commonly.
-It is important that you have a lawyer acting for you who is specialised in the State where you are making a claim.
+However, it is important that you have a lawyer acting for you who is experienced in the state where you are making a claim.

 Under ACT’s Family Provision Act grandchildren are entitled to make an application for further provisions out of an estate provided that: